AirOwlin/PhoneNotes/README.md

 # Phone Notes

-This repository is the server of the Phone Notes application.
+The server of the Phone Notes application.

 Developer: Air Owlin